amishamuni/work-samples/README.md

 Detailed studies and postmortems of existing solutions within the company are confidential and I am unable to share them.

 #### Assessment approach
-The excel "My Design Approach" lists aspects i go through in my mind when i am approached for an assessment or to contribute to a design, or simply when i read designs from other members to learn.
+The excel "My Design Approach" lists some aspects i go through in my mind when i am approached for an assessment or to contribute to a design, or simply when i read designs from other members to learn.
+It lists my rough approach, and a lot can vary based on my current functional and technical knowhow of the products & stacks i have worked on.